devbis/aiopppp/README.md

 ## Features

-- Initial camera discovery (plain (not implemented yet), and encoded)
+- Initial camera discovery (plain and encoded (not all keys))
-- Asynchronous peer-to-peer connections with PPPP-enabled cameras using JSON control protocol
+- Asynchronous peer-to-peer connections with PPPP-enabled cameras using both JSON and binary control protocols
 - Stream live video feeds directly from the camera.
 - Remote camera rotation
 - (TBD) Capture snapshots and save them locally.